 AFJ Member Spotlight is a series where we highlight the great advocacy work of Alliance for Justice member organizations.
-AFJ is an alliance of more than 120 national, regional, and local organizations working for a wide range of progressive causes, united in our commitment to advancing justice and democracy.
+AFJ is an alliance of 130 national, regional, and local organizations working for a wide range of progressive causes, united in our commitment to advancing justice and democracy.
 Click here for more information on becoming an AFJ member organization.

 Tell us about a current campaign or priority project.

 Right now, Maine Women’s Lobby is prioritizing two policies that improve women’s economic security: earned paid sick days and a system of paid family leave insurance.
 With regard to paid sick days, our goal is to see an ordinance passed in 2018 in Maine’s largest city, Portland.
 This will ease the lives of low wage workers, improve public health, and pave the way for state action.
 With regard to paid leave, we are building support for state action by screening the documentary Zero Weeks, talking with Mainers about their experiences, and ensuring that this is an issue that candidates address.

 Tips and lessons: Social change takes time and coming together.

 Working for social change means being in it for the long haul.
 Some big wins, like marriage equality, have seemed to come about suddenly, but in fact the work of hundreds of people over decades made them possible.
 I try to remember that when I am frustrated and tired.